 - Stay on site if you can: partying goes well into the early hours, and even if you’re not one to imbibe, you’ll be surprised by how quickly that time flies, and you’re not going to want to travel far to rest your head.
-JordanCon 8 will be at the Atlanta Marriott at Perimeter Center, and has its own room block offered at $95 USD per night plus taxes.
+JordanCon 10 will be at the Crowne Plaza Atlanta Perimeter at Ravinia in Atlanta, Georgia, and has its own room block offered at $104 USD per night plus taxes.
 So grab a room on site and relax (there’s even a pool, and WiFi!), maybe find a friend and split the cost—you’ll be glad you did.

 - Use MARTA: Atlanta’s transit system is a great, cost-effective way to get around easily, be it straight from the airport or elsewhere in the city.
-Dunwoody Station is close to the Atlanta Marriott at Perimeter Centre—it’s a short walk uphill from the station to the hotel, and no worries about that legendary Atlanta traffic!
+Dunwoody Station is close to the Crowne Plaza Atlanta Perimeter at Ravinia—the MARTA stop is just two blocks from the hotel, and no worries about that legendary Atlanta traffic!